robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 ~~~~~~~~~~~~~~~

 Starting from Robot Framework 2.7, special markers `.` (success) and
-`F` (failure) are shown on the console when top level keywords in
+`F` (failure) are shown on the console when using the `verbose output`__
-test cases end.
-The markers allow following the test execution in high level,
+and top level keywords in test cases end.
+The markers allow following
-and they are erased when test cases end.
+the test execution in high level, and they are erased when test cases end.

 Starting from Robot Framework 2.7.4, it is possible to configure when markers
 are used with :option:`--consolemarkers (-K)` option.
 It supports the following